Celebrity Skin (band): Breakup

-In 1990, Celebrity Skin was playing in New York, touring with former 45 Grave bassist Rob Graves (who was helping them out on the road), when he was discovered dead of an overdose in the back of the tour van.
+In 1990, Celebrity Skin was playing in New York while touring with former 45 Grave bassist Rob Graves; Graves was discovered dead of an overdose in the back of the tour van.

-Throughout 1991, Celebrity Skin continued to play local gigs in support of their album, playing at such clubs as Club Lingerie, Gazzarri's, and the Roxy in Los Angeles; the Kennel Club in San Francisco; and Bogart's in Long Beach, with such supporting acts as Tad, L7, Helmet, Tiny Tim, Green Jello, the Dickies, Theater Carnivale, Ethyl Meatplow, Shonen Knife, Permanent Green Light, the Muffs, and the Ultras.
+Throughout 1991, Celebrity Skin continued to play local gigs in support of their album, playing at clubs including the following: Club Lingerie, Gazzarri's, and the Roxy in Los Angeles; the Kennel Club in San Francisco; and Bogart's in Long Beach.
+Supporting acts during this timeframe included Tad, L7, Helmet, Tiny Tim, Green Jello, the Dickies, Theater Carnivale, Ethyl Meatplow, Shonen Knife, Permanent Green Light, the Muffs, and the Ultras.

-On August 24, 1991, they played the Splattering of Tribes Festival in the desert outside Indio, California, with such acts as Lead Corpse, the Rails, Liquid Jesus, Sort of Quartet, Pigmy Love Circus, Haunted Garage, the Stains, DC3, Suplex Slam, Porno Sponges, and Dead Corpse.
+On August 24, 1991, Celebrity Skin performed at the Splattering of Tribes Festival in the desert outside Indio, California, with acts including Lead Corpse, the Rails, Liquid Jesus, Sort of Quartet, Pigmy Love Circus, Haunted Garage, the Stains, DC3, Suplex Slam, Porno Sponges, and Dead Corpse.

 In October 1991, Celebrity Skin did a tour of the United States opening for the glam metal band L.A.
 Guns.
-Chuck Mosley from Faith No More traveled with them helping out on the road.
+Chuck Mosley from Faith No More traveled with them, helping out on the road.

-On December 4, 1991, Celebrity Skin played a show at the Shark Club in Hollywood with Pigmy Love Circus and the Saddletramps, 10 days after the death of Queen vocalist Freddie Mercury.
+On December 4, 1991, Celebrity Skin played a show at the Shark Club in Hollywood with Pigmy Love Circus and the Saddletramps, ten days after the death of Queen vocalist Freddie Mercury.
 The gig would turn out to be their final one, and the next week the band's breakup due to internal tensions were announced in the LA Weekly.

 Despite their enormous popularity in the LA alternative club scene, Celebrity Skin never managed to achieve mainstream success.
 Their glam, '70s-influenced look, melodic hooks, and feel-good lyrics set them apart from the then-popular grunge movement, which emphasized stripped-down attire (typically jeans and flannel shirts), heavy and frequently atonal music, and angry lyrics.
 In addition, because of their glam look and sound, they were frequently lumped in with 80s glam metal bands such as Poison and Warrant despite having little musically in common with these acts.
 A description of their travails can be found on the web site Sleazegrinder: